 Oral Qualifying Examination

-The OQE committee can not include the faculty member who is guiding the student's research.
 Students should ascertain the availability of the proposed committee members to serve.
-Students must consult with the Chair of the Graduate Advisors concerning the composition of this committee, and the Chair must sign the application to take the Oral Examination before submission to the Graduate Division.
+Students must consult with the Head Graduate Advisor concerning the composition of this committee, and the Chair must sign the application to take the Oral Examination before submission to the Graduate Division.
 Students are expected to take the Oral Qualifying Exam by the end of their second year of graduate work.
 If the student fails the Qualifying Exam, the examination committee may, under special circumstances, decide to request permission from the Dean of the Graduate Division to re-examine the student at a later date.

-Plan I: The student is expected (1) to present a summary of his/her dissertation research project and (2) to defend a research proposal on a topic outside the area of the student's own area of research.
-The outside proposal should be concise and contain: a) sufficient background information to define the problem, b) a description of experiments designed to solve the problem, and c) a discussion of how these experiments would advance the field.
+During the course of the OQE, the student is expected to (1) to present a summary of his/her dissertation research project , (2) to defend a research proposal on a topic outside the area of the student's own research, and (3) to display a comprehensive understanding of the principles of Comparative Biochemistry in the general portion of the exam.
+The outside proposal should be concise, original, and feasible; and should contain: a) sufficient background information to define the problem, b) a description of experiments designed to solve the problem, and c) a discussion of how these experiments would advance the field.
 Proposed topics should be discussed with the committee chairman and/or the relevant members of the orals committee before the formal preparation of the proposal begins.
 Both the dissertation research summary and the outside proposal should be submitted in written form to members of the committee at least two weeks before the date of the examination.

 Copyright 2001 UC Regents.
 All rights reserved.